 Maha Shivratri is an Indian festival that is celebrated every year on the Chaturthi tithi of Krishan Paksha of Falgun month or you can say that it is celebrated on the fourteenth day of the waning phase of Falgun month.
 It has great significance among devotees of Lord Shiva and it represents the union of Shiva and Shakti aka Parvati.

-This year in 2024 it will be celebrated on 8 March to 9 March 2024.
-As per Panchang the 14th day of the waning phase of Falgun month starts at 09:57 PM on March and ends at 06:17 PM on 9 March.
+In 2025 it will be celebrated from 26 February to 27 February 2024.
+As per Panchang, Maha Shivratri is on the 14th day of the waning phase of Falgun month starting at 11:08 AM on 26 Feb and ending at 08:54 AM on 27 Feb.

 Contents